stefanos1316/my_curriculum_vitae/markdown/index.md

 * Human Languages:

      * Greek/Hungarian (Native speaker)
-     * English (Fluet speaker)
+     * English (Fluent speaker)
      * Russian/ France (Basic knowledge)

 * Staying Abroad:

     * Borned in Gyula, Hungary but grown up in Nicosia, Cyprus.
-    * Stayed in Lorraine, France and eating baguette (Winter Semester of 2013)
+    * Eating baguettes and drinking wine in Lorraine, France (Winter Semester of 2013)
-    * Had many sauna sessions in Lappeenranta, Finland (Summer Semester of 2014)
+    * Taking many sauna sessions in Lappeenranta, Finland (Summer Semester of 2014)
-    * How to fish from ice-lake in Lulea, Sweden (Winter Semseter of 2014)
+    * Fishing beers from ice-cold lakes in Lulea, Sweden (Winter Semseter of 2014)
-    * Drinking the proper dose of vodka in Saint-Petersburg, Russia (Summer Semester of 2015)
+    * Drinking vodka and eating borsh in Saint-Petersburg, Russia (Summer Semester of 2015)
-    * Eating fetta in Athens and visiting islands in Greece (Winter Semester of 2016 till now)
+    * Teaching in Athens and visiting islands in Greece (Winter Semester of 2016 till now)
-    * PhD secondment in Delft, Nethelands to enjoy calm life (half of Sept.
+    * Visiting Delft, Nethelands for my PhD secondment (Half month of Sept.
 2017)

 ----